-Forward Documents Expenses and Hedging Costs
+Forward Fees and Hedging Costs

-Expenses payable by an ETF under its Forward Documents are incurred by way of a reduction in the forward price payable to the ETF by a Counterparty.
-The forward expenses charged to an ETF may change at any time, without notice to investors.
+Expenses payable by an ETF under its Forward Documents are generally incurred by way of a reduction in the forward price payable to the ETF by a Counterparty (for the Daily Bull ETFs) or an increase in the forward price payable by the ETF to a Counterparty (for the Daily Bear ETFs).
+These forward price adjustments and other expenses and amounts incurred by an ETF under its Forward Documents or other investment agreements (collectively, "Forward Fees") may change at any time, without notice to investors.